Constipation is a condition of the digestive system where an individual has hard faeces that are difficult to expel

 - Try to create a regular schedule for bowel movements, especially after a meal.

-- Make sure children who begin to eat solid foods get plenty of fiber in their diets
+- Make sure children who begin to eat solid foods get plenty of fibre in their diets

-- Avoid removing bran from the flour because the bran is an insoluble fiber that clears off the intestines and relieves constipation.
+- Avoid removing bran from the flour because the bran is an insoluble fibre that clears off the intestines and relieves constipation.

 - Avoid refined foods like white flour, bread, pasta, pizza, white rice, etc.

 - High-protein foods like cheese, red meat, and soybeans can cause constipation, so these must be taken with a bowl of salad and lots of liquids.

 - Meat is constipating and should be avoided.